A Primer on Light Bulbs: Unraveling Electricians' Terminology

 FAQ Section:

-LED bulbs are the most energy-efficient and longest-lasting type of bulb.
+They are also the most energy-efficient and longest-lasting type of bulb.

 How often should I replace my light bulbs?